 Read on, my friend!

 In Mark 3:13–19 Jesus chooses the 12 disciples.
 They are ordinary men with vastly different personalities, temperaments, affiliations, and proclivities.
 Here highlighted are six of them in paired contrasts: Peter was bold and brash, aggressive, and opinionated.
-He was an up-front guy who led thousands to Christ through his preaching; Andrew, on the other hand, liked being behind the scenes.
+He was an up-front guy who led thousands to Christ through his preaching.
+Andrew, on the other hand, liked being behind the scenes.
 Inconspicuous, thoughtful, and reflective, he was all about winning individuals versus the masses to Christ.
-Matthew was a politically traitorous tax collector, an ally of the Romans; Simon, on the other hand, was a political Zealot, a rebel who outwardly opposed the occupying Roman forces!
-(Imagine those two getting along on the same team?)
-James was very passionate; while Phillip was a pessimistic bean-counter!
-Astute to all these differences, Jesus nonetheless recruited each one to be a part of His team—because they all possessed something in common that was essential!
+Matthew was a politically traitorous tax collector, an ally of the Romans.
+Simon was a political Zealot, a rebel who outwardly opposed the occupying Roman forces!
+(Imagine Matthew and Simon getting along on the same team.)
+James was very passionate, while Phillip was a pessimistic bean-counter!
+Astute to all these differences, Jesus nonetheless recruited each one to be a part of His team because they all possessed something in common that was essential!

 Though they had little in common outwardly, Jesus noted something in common inwardly among those he chose.